-The middle reaches of River Ethiope in Niger Delta, serve as a means of livelihood for the Ethiope East communities living in its watershed for decades.
-These communities are highly interested in sand mining and dredging as a primary profession not undermining their trailing problems and other magnetized negative impact anthropogenic activities (Morhit and Mouhir, 2014).
+The middle reaches of River Ethiope in the Niger Delta serve as a means of livelihood for the Ethiope East communities living in its watershed for decades.
+These communities are highly interested in sand mining and dredging as a primary profession, not undermining their trailing problems and other magnetized negative impact anthropogenic activities (Morhit and Mouhir, 2014).
 The reliance of the communities in and around on this water resource for sand-dredging jobs for sustenance has been on the rise, particularly with the advent of sand dredging machines for small-scale industries (Renuka et al., 2013).

-Sand mining in Nigeria is un-regulated in Nigeria despite the stunning policies in place.
+Sand mining in Nigeria is un-regulated despite the stunning policies in place.
 Sand mining has plagued River Ethiope for decades via the production of very coarse sand of 0.5-1.00mm needed for quality construction (Iloba, 2012).
 These mechanical events result in water quality degradation, species loss and the destruction aquatic habitats.
-The employment of these environmental-stressor dredgers curates the river bed, impacts on the sediment, algal communities and the water quality via eroding, undercutting and the collapse of river beds and banks (Mugaga and Nabaasa, 2016) notwithstanding its benefits (Grygoruk et al., 2015).
-Other morphological impacts associated with sand mining include an increase in the river channel, the reconfiguration of the imagery events developed over the years and compromising the prime condition of the aquatic systems (Erftemeijer et al., 2012).

-Algae are heterogeneous autotrophs, distributed heterogeneously in space and time via the creation of distinct habitats; a product of the interactions between the river flow with the sediment (Stancheva and Sheath, 2016).
-The water column and sediment algal distribution studies in rivers hypothesized their spatial and temporal distribution in the created distinct habitats (Pla-Rabe's and Catalan 2018).
+These environmental-stressor dredgers' employment curates the river bed, impacts on the sediment, algal communities and the water quality via eroding, undercutting and the collapse of river beds and banks (Mugaga and Nabaasa, 2016), notwithstanding its benefits (Grygoruk et al., 2015).
+Other morphological impacts associated with sand mining include an increase in the river channel, the reconfiguration of the imagery events developed over the years and compromising the aquatic systems' prime condition (Erftemeijer et al., 2012). are heterogeneous autotrophs, heterogeneously in space and time via the creation of distinct habitats, a product of the interactions between the river flow with the sediment (Stancheva and Sheath, 2016).
+The water column and sediment algal distribution studies in rivers hypothesized their spatial and temporal distribution in the created distinct habitats (Pla-Rabe's and Catalan, 2018).
 Therefore, algae distribution in water bodies is naturally temporal and spatial in a relatively calm environment (Hamid et al., 2020).
 However, the established algal distribution in rivers may be mediated by disturbances such as dredging.
-Algal distribution, diversity and richness are therefore tools for detecting disturbance impacts in any aquatic ecosystem; since they have lifestyles associated habitats and are also highly sensitive to habitat-ecological stressors (Wan Maznah, 2010; El-karim 2015).
-Thus, algal species richness, composition, and abundance speak of river system's productivity and trophic dynamics (Jyothi et al., 2016), health (Omar, 2010; Desianti et al., 2017) and specific niche quality and characteristics of the ecological habitat (Estepp and Reavie, 2015), regardless of whether pelagic or benthic (Kim et al., 2018) and not underestimated (Colwell, 2012).

-Evident from works of literature, algal studies in water and sediments of rivers had received considerable attention in the developed world than the underdeveloped nations, particularly in Nigeria (Adeyemo et al., 2008; Wu et al., 2009; Wakoma et al., 2016; Tyovenda et al., 2018).
-There are no water-sediment algal studies in Ethiope River outside a few studies on heavy metals (Asonye et al., 2007; Kaizer, and Osakwe 2010), fish (Ikomi et al., 2005; Iloba and Eferakeya 2019) and macrobenthic invertebrates (Iloba, 2012; Iloba et al., 2019).
+Therefore, algal distribution, diversity and richness are tools for detecting disturbance impacts in any aquatic ecosystem; since they have lifestyles associated with habitats and are also highly sensitive to habitat-ecological stressors (El-karim, 2015; Wan Maznah, 2010).
+Thus, algal species richness, composition, and abundance speak of river system's productivity and trophic dynamics (Jyothi et al., 2016), health (Desianti et al., 2017; Omar, 2010) and specific niche quality and characteristics of the ecological habitat (Estepp and Reavie, 2015), regardless of whether pelagic or benthic (Kim et al., 2018) and not underestimated (Colwell, 2012).
+Evident from works of literature, algal studies in water and sediments of rivers had received considerable attention in the developed world than the underdeveloped nations, particularly in Nigeria (Adeyemo et al., 2008; Tyovenda et al., 2018; Wakoma et al., 2016; Wu et al., 2009).
+There are no water-sediment algal studies in Ethiope River outside a few studies on heavy metals (Asonye et al., 2007; Kaizer, and Osakwe, 2010), fish (Ikomi et al., 2005; Iloba and Eferakeya, 2019) and macrobenthic invertebrates (Iloba, 2012; Iloba et al., 2019).
 The limited research and the global use of information on the algal composition, species richness and diversity in the water column and sediments of rivers for development have generated interest and the investigation of this essential economic, natural resource (Desianti et al., 2017).
 Applications of such information by the developed world in the conservation and management of rivers under intense anthropogenic activities are worth emulation (Apitz, 2012; Ouillon, 2018).